PART 8 - ALTERNATIVE PROCEDURE FOR CLAIMS

-(2) The claimant’s evidence must be served on the defendant with the claim form.
+(2) The claimant must serve their written evidence on the defendant with the claim form.

-(3) A defendant who wishes to rely on written evidence must file it when he files his acknowledgment of service.
+(3) A defendant who wishes to rely on written evidence must file it when they file their acknowledgment of service.

-(4) If he does so, he must also, at the same time, serve a copy of his evidence on the other parties.
+(4) If they do so, they must also, at the same time, serve a copy of their evidence on the other parties.

-(5) The claimant may, within 14 days of service of the defendant’s evidence on him, file further written evidence in reply.
+(5) The claimant may, within 14 days of service of the defendant’s evidence on them, file further written evidence in reply.

-(6) If he does so, he must also, within the same time limit, serve a copy of his evidence on the other parties.
+(6) If they do so, they must also, within the same time limit, serve a copy of their evidence on the other parties.

-(7) The claimant may rely on the matters set out in his claim form as evidence under this rule if the claim form is verified by a statement of truth.
+(7) The claimant may rely on the matters set out in the claim form as evidence under this rule if the claim form is verified by a statement of truth.